 The workers’ councils drafted a list of demands for the Nagy government, one of which was the following: “We will support the new government when it accepts our program, particularly the withdrawal of Russian troops.”
 Nagy promised the immediate withdrawal of the Russian troops from Budapest.
 By October 31, there were no more Russian troops in any of the cities.
 Without the presence of the Russian troops, the main factor keeping the new government alive was the personal prestige of Nagy himself.

 A number of additional concessions were announced.
 The old non-Communist parties were legalized and were to be allowed into a new coalition government, and old newspapers were republished.
-While the old parties were free to function again and many people flocked to join them, none of them had anything to say about the situation facing the country and essentially functioned as “junior partners” to the reformist Communists.
+While the old parties were free to function again and many people flocked to join them, none of them had anything to say about the situation facing the country and essentially functioned as “junior partners” to the reformist of the Communist Party.

 On November 1, Nagy proclaimed neutrality and announced his intention of leaving the Warsaw Pact, the military alliance in support of the Soviet Union.
 He eventually spoke at international forums like the United Nations in support of Hungarian autonomy.
 These changes were a huge shift that was seen as a major victory for the demonstrators.